haimbarash/Smart_Home-Covid19_Clinic/README.md

 As part of the war against the spread of the corona virus, the State of Israel embarked on a large-scale vaccination campaign.
 Vaccine doses are known to have a short shelf life and must remain under controlled temperature conditions.

+**For a full simulation of the system, go to:**  https://www.tinkercad.com/things/cTIGSZKHgQ0-covid19smarthousesystem

 **Customer requirements and guidelines:**

 •	The clinic opens when the switch is lifted (ON) and with a minimum temperature (Hardware 4) and closes when the switch is turned (OFF) (Hardware 1).